davcheng/time-webapp/README.md

 Build it using Flask.

-Deploy to Heroku.
+Deploy to Heroku/Aws

 The site must be available at `<NET_ID>-time.herokuapp.com`.
 In other words, the third-level domain needs to be prefixed with your NetID.
 (50%)

-how to push a flask app to aws: http://www.datasciencebytes.com/bytes/2015/02/24/running-a-flask-app-on-aws-ec2/
+## How to push a flask app to aws:
+http://www.datasciencebytes.com/bytes/2015/02/24/running-a-flask-app-on-aws-ec2/

 1. create amazon account